ohhi-vn/phoenix_gen_api/README.md

 end
 ```

-Note: You can add directly in runtime in Phoenix app node without using client mode.
+Note: You can add directly in runtime in gateway node without using client mode.

 ### Phoenix Node (Gateway node)